One of the explicit purposes of the Financial Markets Conduct Act is “to promote innovation and flexibility in financial markets.”

 Now robo-advice (advice by computer programme) is gaining ground.
-While New Zealand law dictates personalised financial advice can be given only by a human, we are considering an exemption to enable robo-advice ahead of pending law reform.
+While New Zealand law dictates personalised financial advice can be given only by a human, we have recently granted an exemption to enable robo-advice ahead of pending law reform.

 We’re learning from other regulators around the world to help us develop the best approach for New Zealand.
 We are also keen to engage openly with people within the innovation sectors, to understand emerging trends in innovative product and service development.
 We will incorporate these insights into our approach.

 We want businesses to contact us sooner, rather than later.
 Engaging with us early in your product’s design phase will help us to help you succeed.